Birmingham ready to welcome pivotal Commonwealths

 There are also a record 42 Para-sports events at the Games.

-The opening ceremony takes place at Alexander Stadium on Thursday evening.
+The opening ceremony takes place at Alexander Stadium on Thursday with coverage on BBC One from 19:00 BST.

-The live action gets under way on Friday morning and among the new sports to be showcased are women's Twenty20 cricket, three-on-three basketball and mixed synchronised swimming.
+The live action gets under way on Friday and among the new sports to be showcased are women's Twenty20 cricket, three-on-three basketball and mixed synchronised swimming.

 It is due to be the best-attended Games with 1.2m tickets already sold.